 Ways to get here are many, by plane, by train or bus+ferry, read our experience here to have a better idea.

 Phuket is the other main destination in the south.
 Despite not being in the Gulf of Thailand, but in the Andaman Sea instead, landscapes are similar with scenic beaches and lovely sunsets.
 Known for its crazy parties, the island is very big and offers natural reserves and tranquil areas too, other than the worldwide famous Phi Phi island being at day trip distance.
-Flights from Bangkok to Phuket are multiple everyday.
+You can fly from Bangkok to Phuket daily or catch a local bus or train if you are on a budget.

 CENTRE – MAINLAND&HISTORY